kscharlund/aoc/README.md

 Part two was also hard, but got a pretty pleasing solution in the end.
 Runs in over two minutes, though.

+## 2022-12-19 ##

+Incredibly messy and ad-hoc.
+Close to giving up the entire season.
+A well-placed hint from Henrik and some questionable code to reduce memory usage finally cracked part two.